Branković family (Military Frontier): Jovan Branković's grandchildren

 The first son of Nikola Branković, Đorđe Branković, was born at the beginning of 1766.
 His army career started in 1784 in the Petrovaradin Regiment.
 Afterwards, he served in several units of the Habsburg army, including the Serbian Freikorps, and the Slunj, Brod, and Gradiška Regiments.
 He retired in 1824 in the rank of colonel, the highest rank obtained by any of the Brankovićs.
 Army documents describe Đorđe as a courageous and deserving officer who participated in sixteen wars.
 He never married and had no children.
 After his retirement, Đorđe lived in Karlovac, Novi Sad, and Laćarak, where he died in 1830.

 Nikola's second son, Dimitrije Branković, was born on 19 October 1770.
 In 1788 he joined the Serbian Freikorps together with his older brother; he later served in the Petrovaradin Regiment.
 He was promoted to the rank of captain first class in 1804, the year when the First Serbian Uprising began in the Ottoman-held Serbia.
 The leader of the uprising, Karađorđe, had also served in the Serbian Freikorps, and Dimitrije was acquainted with him.
 General Geneyne, the commander of the Slavonian Military Frontier, appointed Dimitrije as his liaison officer with influential Serbs in the empire, and, through them, with the insurgents in Serbia.
 In 1805, however, Dimitrije requested and received a discharge from the army.
 In the same year he married Marija, a rich and young widow in the town of Karlovci.
 She died next year giving birth, eighteen days before her newborn child died.
 Dimitrije soon entered his second marriage, which was childless.
 He was regarded as the most prominent of the six noblemen in Karlovci at the beginning of the 19th century.
 He died in 1836.

 Nikola's fourth son, Stefan Branković, was born on 17 November 1777.
 Stefan joined the Petrovaradin Regiment when he was nineteen.
 He participated in all Napoleonic Wars, but he slowly rose through the ranks, retiring in 1838 in the rank of major.
 He was a representative at the Serbian National Congress held in 1842 in Karlovci for the purpose of electing the new Metropolitan of Karlovci.
 Josif Rajačić was then elected, though Stefan voted for another candidate.
-His wife, Jelena, was the hostess of the Serbian ball held in 1844 in Novi Sad.
+His wife, Jelena, was the hostess of the Serb ball held in 1844 in Novi Sad.
 Stefan died childless in 1852, and his wife died in 1859 as the last Countess of Podgorica.